 - 1. Any possible biological/chemical weapons assault should be reported immediately to the principal. - 2.
 The principal should notify law enforcement authorities immediately. - 3.
-As necessary alert all site employees of the situation via Slack and Walkie-talkie.
+As necessary alert all site employees of the situation by intercom/walkie-talkies/similar technology.

 If the agent is delivered via aircraft: